pukkaone/pukkaone.github.io/_posts/2010-12-18-jekyll-mac-osx.md

     sudo gem install rdiscount

-Configure the markdown processor in the `_config.yml` file:
+Configure the markdown processor by adding this line in the `_config.yml` file:

     markdown: rdiscount